 Dr. Lewis A. Jackson, an Angola, Indiana native, served as the Director of Training for first the two of the four phases of flight training for all Tuskegee Airmen flying school graduates was born and raised in Angola, Indiana.
 Yes, the first half of pilot training for all of the graduates from the Tuskegee Advance Flying School was directed by a gentlemen from Indiana.
 The library at Indiana Wesleyan University is named after this amazing gentleman who also happen build a flying car.

 Charles H. Debow, Jr., an Indianapolis native, was a member one of five persons to graduate in the first class from the Tuskegee Advanced Flying School. (front row right) He and George Knox another Indianapolis native were the first adjutants for the 99th Fighter Squadron.
-DeBow commander the 301st Fighter Squadron 1943 -1944.
+DeBow commanded the 301st Fighter Squadron 1943 -1944.

 Theodore Randall, an Indianapolis native, served as the Commander of the College Training Detachment (CTD).
 The CTD prepared those without college degrees for the rigors of the flight training program hailed from Indianapolis.